MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 1. Open a new tab or window in Microsoft Edge.

 1. Type a URL that returns JSON data in the address bar.
-For example, use [this sample JSON response](https://microsoftedge.github.io/Demos/json-dummy-data/256KB-min.json).
+For example, use this sample JSON response: [https://microsoftedge.github.io/Demos/json-dummy-data/256KB-min.json](https://microsoftedge.github.io/Demos/json-dummy-data/256KB-min.json).

    You can find more samples of JSON responses at [MicrosoftEdge / Demos > json-dummy-data](https://microsoftedge.github.io/Demos/json-dummy-data/).

-1. Microsoft Edge detects that the returned data is JSON and formats it automatically:
+1. Microsoft Edge detects that the returned data is JSON, and formats it automatically:

    ![JSON data returned by a web server, formatted and syntax-highlighted by the JSON viewer](./json-viewer-images/json-response.png)